 Academic Records The Admissions and Records Office maintains the official academic records on all students.
-Generally, upon request the grade report may be requested two regular office days after the deadline for faculty to submit grades.

 Prior to presentation to the faculty for vote on the conferring of degrees, the qualifications of degree candidates are checked against the official record.
 The Records Office also maintains the official roster of students; records of academic probation, suspensions and dismissals; records of honors; and all other academic records.